SushiWaUmai/relayroom-js/README.md

-# Game Relay Server js
+# Relayroom js

-SDK for the game relay server
+SDK for Relayroom